YongliangMiao/YongliangMiao.github.io/_pages/about.md

 🔥<span style="color: #BF360C; font-weight: bold; font-size: 1.1em;">If you need a research intern who is self-motivated and responsible, I’d be a great fit!</span>🔥

-🤖 **Recent Research Interests**
+**Recent Research Interests** 🤖
 ======

-**(Multimodal) Large Language Model Reasoning:** Understanding and improving the reasoning capabilities of (M)LLMs by improving logical consistency, uncertainty detection, and structured output generation.
+• ***Multimodal Large Language Model Reasoning:***  Understanding and improving the reasoning capabilities of (M)LLMs by enhancing logical consistency, uncertainty detection, and structured output generation.

-**Applications of LLMs:** Improving and leveraging Large Language Model reasoning in fields such as mathematics and medicine.
+• ***Applications of LLMs:***  Advancing Large Language Model reasoning in fields such as mathematics and medicine.

 News 🌐
 ------